-Don Gantt has been with Million Air Dallas for thirty-one of the thirty-five years that we have been in business (as he likes to say: “I got here as fast as I could.”)
+Don Gantt has been with Million Air Dallas for thirty-five of the thirty-nine years that we have been in business (as he likes to say: “I got here as fast as I could.”)
 Over these decades he has personally managed each aircraft acquisition and sale for our valued clients (our “Friends and Family”) with a back-story that includes both FAA Pilot and Mechanic’s ratings, as well as degreed Investment Analysis experience in the Chicago financial markets.

 A second major difference is that the typical Aircraft Broker’s business model mirrors that of the Stock Broker or Real Estate Broker: Maximize the number of transactions, maximize the commission on each transaction, and minimize the time required to close the transaction.
 Aircraft brokerage houses have just one revenue stream (selling airplanes) and thus one goal: Get the client into a plane as quickly as possible, and as profitably as possible.

 The Million Air Dallas business model is instead predicated upon providing a broad spectrum of aviation services to the client, all united upon the singular principle of enhancing the customer’s desire to return.
-We sell fuel (our primary business), we charter aircraft, we maintain aircraft, we manage aircraft…and, if requested, we provide the most dedicated, experienced and personalized acquisition consulting in the industry today.
+We sell fuel (our primary business), we charter aircraft, we maintain aircraft, we manage aircraft…and, if requested, we provide the most dedicated, experienced and personal acquisition consulting in the industry today.
 It’s an available professional service here…not a revenue lifeline.

 And a third distinct difference that sets our team apart from independent brokers is the fact that our clients all keep their jets right here with us after the purchase.
 This means that we simply have no choice but to get the aircraft acquisition exactly right…because I find the owners standing in my lobby every morning!

 We will discuss where you’ve been, where you are going, who needs to go, and how best to get you there.
 And then we can go take a look at the planes that can make it happen; Citations and Challengers, Lears and Gulfstreams…you name it, we have them.
-And just to be clear, these planes are not “For Sale,” this is simply a unique opportunity for you to get your hands-on, and your mind around the idea of what we are really talking about with private jet ownership.
+And just to be clear, these planes are not “For Sale”…this entire experience is simply a unique opportunity for you to get your hands-on, and your mind around the idea of what we are really talking about with private jet ownership.

 A: Never has been…never will be.
-Although the Aircraft Brokerage industry has now adopted the Law Firm approach of charging the client a retainer-fee for the multiple consultations (beyond introductory) that are part of the decision of buying a jet, we choose a different path here at Million Air Dallas.
+Although the Aircraft Brokerage industry has now adopted the approach of charging the client a retainer-fee for the multiple consultations (beyond introductory) that are part of the decision of buying a jet, we choose a different (old school) path here at Million Air Dallas.
 We will happily meet with you two times or twenty, 24/7/365 until we have arrived at an aviation travel solution that suits you.
-And unless you ultimately end up with the actual ownership of an airplane, there will be no cost to you for any of this.
+And unless you ultimately do end up with the actual ownership of an airplane, there will be no cost to you for any of this.
 Frankly, we simply enjoy these exchanges too much to “Charge” anyone for them.

 A: Instead of expounding upon the obvious points of the speed and convenience that private aviation delivers, let me just paint a scenario that is very common here: An emerging business that has multiple destinations needing to be serviced;